skyreep/augmented-education/README.md

 ## Description

 A web-application built using AR QuickLook to allow for browser based augmented reality education models.
+Completed for an 8 hour rapid development cycle project in the CSCI-495 IS Capstone course at Coastal Carolina University.

 ## Dependencies